 It's clear that Jessie has some serious psychological problems: claustrophobia from being in storage for so long, separation anxiety from Emily abandoning her, not to mention Pete lying to her for so many years about the fate of their show giving her trust issues.
 And it's all played very straight.
 The fact that she's otherwise peppy and excited suggests that she's a Sad Clown.

 There's an Easter Egg on the two-disc special edition DVD that shows a rough animation of the scene "Jessie's Song" where Jessie is dropped off for charity.
 Fair enough.
 But after the car goes over the hill, it's just silent for a few seconds before the car suddenly careens over the hill and goes all over the place with the tires squealing before it crashes into the boxes.
 All while in Jessie's point-of-view.
 Worse is that it's described as a "hilarious outtake".
 Here's the easter egg.

-Prospector:FAIR??
+Stinky Pete:FAIR??
 I'LL TELL YOU WHAT'S NOT FAIR!
-SPENDING AN ETERNITY ON A DIME-STORE SHELF WATCHING EVER OTHER TOY BE SOLD!
+SPENDING AN ETERNITY ON A DIME-STORE SHELF WATCHING EVER OTHER TOY BEING SOLD!

 Plus the terrifyingly deliberate way he tears Woody's arm in the airport and threatens to dismember him if he doesn't come quietly.

 Stinky Pete: Your choice, Woody.
 You can go to Japan together or in pieces!